cschleiden/jetzt/README.md

 ### Does this use some kind of Azure Functions best practice(s)?

 I am no expert in using Azure Functions, I just put something together that works - most of the time.
-Let me know if anything can be improved.
+Let me know if there is anything can be improved.

+### Does this support all features of Next.js?

+It should eventually, for now it might be good to take a look at the open issues to see what is still being worked on.